Oolong Tea – Benefits for weight loss and potential side effects

 Here are a few methods of preparing it for weight loss:

-Method 1: Making oolong tea with tea leaves with infuser
+Method 1: Making oolong tea with tea leaves with an infuser

 - Heat water 190-200 degrees Fahrenheit on the stove.